1. Cruise along the Blue Ridge Parkway

 Various, , 28801

-The historic Woolworth Store has been transformed into a gallery featuring unique art works by over 175 local artists.
+The historic Woolworth department store has been transformed into a gallery featuring unique art works by over 175 local artists.
 As it is located downtown, it's a great stop after exploring the local food scene.
-A 50's style soda fountain, modeled after the original Woolworth Luncheonette, is a popular choice for some comfort food after a long day exploring.
+A 50's style soda fountain, modeled after the original Woolworth Luncheonette, is a popular choice for comfort food after a long day exploring.

-Grovewood Village, located next to the Omni, is also well worth a visit.
+Grovewood Village, located next to the Omni resort, is also well worth a visit.
 Featuring a sculpture garden, 2 museums, and working studios, it is definitely worth a look, especially if you are planning on visiting or staying at the Omni.

 8. Stroll through the Botanical Gardens at Asheville